forax/jsjs/README.md

 in the classpath, these classes implement the JavaScript semantics (in fact, a JavaScript-like, see below).

-## Does jsjs implements the ECMAScript standard ?
+## Does jsjs implements any ECMAScript standard ?
 No, jsjs semantics is a reduced subset of the ECMASCript 5 (strict mode) semantics with the guarantee to be stable.

 ## What do you mean by stable ?